 - authentic, unforced gratefulness

-- reduced effort and increased pleasure, (even in the most challenging situations)
+- sustainability rooted in reduced effort and increased pleasure, even in the most challenging situations

 - potent practices of positive neuroplasticity

 A few more things:

 I love poetry.
 I've been weaving the poets' wise voices into my teachings for over 25 years.
 I've never owned a bathroom scale, a television, or a microwave.
-I adore good questions, especially the unanswerable ones.
+I adore good questions, especially unanswerable ones.
 I’m a hardcore introvert and small talk drains my life force more than anything else.
 I'd rather do grief ritual with you than small talk any day.
 I'm a voracious reader and a lover of books.
 I go barefoot as often as possible.
 I love to cook.
 I love to learn.
 I love to wander in the wilderness.
 I love to have my hands in the soil.
 I love to hear what's deep and true and emergent in your heart.